tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 - Funfair ([[16]], [[23]], [[32]])
   - Uses state channels as a decentralized slot machine gambling platform, but still using centralized server-based random number generation.
   - Instantiates a normal "Raiden-like" state channel (called *fate channel*) between the player and the casino.
-Final states are submitted to block chain after the betting game is concluded.
+Final states are submitted to blockchain after the betting game is concluded.
   - Investigating the use of threshold cryptography such as Boneh-Lynn-Shacham (BLS) signature schemes to enable truly secure random number generation by a group of participants.

 *On NEO:*